nesvera/classifiers/README.md

+Tips:
-Pytorch works with RGB colorspace, then take care using opencv alongside.
+- Pytorch works with RGB colorspace, then take care using opencv alongside.